15th Irish Film & Television Awards

-The 15th Irish Film & Television Academy Awards took place at the Mansion House on 15 February 2018 in Dublin, honoured Irish film and television drama released in 2017.
-Deirdre O'Kane host the film awards ceremony.
+The 15th Irish Film & Television Academy Awards took place at the Mansion House on 15 February 2018 in Dublin, honouring Irish film and television drama released in 2017.
+Deirdre O'Kane hosted the film awards ceremony.
+Rising Star Award nominees were announced the day before the ceremony, on 14 February.

-The nominations for the IFTA Film & Drama Awards were announced by the Irish Film and Television Academy.
+The Irish Film and Television Academy announced the nomination for the IFTA Film & Drama Awards.
 Winners are denoted by bold letters.